-Single flowers consist of five or more petals with five to ten stamens and a single pistil.
-This is the most common flower form.
-Semi-double flowers have had some stamens transformed into petals.
-Double flowers have had all their stamens transformed into petals.
-Hose-in-hose types consist of two flower forms that appear to be inserted into one another; the top flower is derived from the petals and a lower flower consists of colored sepals.
-Then there are semi-double hose-in-hose types, which combine the features of semi-double and hose-in-hose forms, and double hose-in-hose types, which combine the features of double and hose-inhose forms.
+Time of Bloom into one another; the top flower is derived from the petals and a lower flower consists of colored sepals.
+Then there are semi-double hose-in-hose types, which combine the features of semi-double and hose-in-hose forms, and double hose-inhose types, which combine the features of double and hose-in-hose forms.
 Hose-in-hose and double flower forms tend to hold their blossoms after flowering.
 The blossoms turn brown and wither on the plant instead of dropping off.
-Azaleas also may have a wide variety of petal shapes, including strap-like petals, star-shaped petals, spider-like petals or round petals.
+Azaleas also may have a wide variety of petal shapes, including straplike petals, star-shaped petals, spiderlike petals or round petals.
 Petals may be one solid color, or they may be flecked or bordered in a different color.
-Time of Bloom Another way azaleas are grouped is whether they bloom early, mid-season or late.
-Early flowering types generally bloom from mid-February through March, mid-season types bloom in late April and May, and late-flowering types bloom from June through October.
+Another way azaleas are grouped is whether they bloom early, midseason or late.
+Early flowering types generally bloom from mid-February through March, midseason types bloom in late April and May, and late-flowering types bloom from June through October.
 Native vs. Introduced Cultivars and Hybrids Native Azaleas Several species of azaleas are native to Georgia and the Southeast.
 Their flower color ranges from white to pink, yellow, orange, scarlet or crimson, with several shades in between.
-Plant size is also variable, ranging from 3 feet to more than 20 feet.
+Plant size is also variable, ranging from 3 ft to more than 20 ft.
 Although native azaleas are considered more adaptable and more hardy than introduced species, it is important to approximate their native growing environment if they are to be grown successfully.
 The following are some native azalea species found in Georgia: Alabama Azalea, R. alabamense [ah-luh-ba-MEN-see] bears white flowers with a yellow blotch.
 It has a lemony-spice fragrance.
 This low to medium size shrub grows in Alabama and western Georgia.